How Jose Mourinho became ‘The Special One’

 Play or Disrupting Flow?

-to Stamford Bridge
+The Return to Stamford Bridge

 Manchester